 “…one is unlikely to find a better production anywhere else” – Toronto Star

 Actéon – the story of the young hunter turned into a stag – and Pygmalion – the story of a beautiful statue magically brought to life – are transformed into riveting operatic masterpieces in the hands of Charpentier and Rameau, two of the greatest composers in French music history.
-Canadian tenor Colin Ainsworth is featured in both title roles here in Toronto and on our international tour to Versailles, France and the US.
+Canadian tenor Colin Ainsworth is featured in both title roles here in Toronto and on our international tour to Chicago and Versailles, France.

 Performed in French with English Surtitles.